ArminKleinert/NeonLyra/README.md

 ## Changelog

+- 0.0.1
-- 0.0.1 The thing works but lacks functionality.
+  - The thing works but lacks functionality.
+- 0.0.2
-- 0.0.2 Macros, types, more functions, modules, @ prefix
+  - Macros, types, more functions, modules, @ prefix
+- 0.0.3
-- 0.0.3 measure, memoize, def-memo, fixed lookup bug in lambdas
+  - measure, memoize, def-memo, fixed lookup bug in lambdas
+- 0.0.4
-- 0.0.4 Loading of other source-files, more functions, aggressive optimizer (currently turned off)
+  - Loading of other source-files, more functions, aggressive optimizer (currently turned off)
 - 0.0.5
   - and, or, complement, composition, take and drop (and their variants)
   - fixed a bug with nil
   - renamed List to ConsList and NonEmptyList to List
+- 0.0.6
+  - User-defined types
+  - Generic fuctions
+  - Some other bug fixes.